HelloWorldLTY/MuSe-GNN/readme.md

 This folder contains three .py files.
 WSLGNN_heart.py represents the gene embeddings generation process for human heart scRNA-seq data.
 WSLGNN_covid.py represents the gene embeddings generation process for human pancreas dataset with/without COVID.
 WSLGNN_all_tissue.py represents the gene embeddings generation process for multimodal biological data.

-To run the codes, please use:
+To run the codes, after finishing the preprocessing and preparation steps, please use:

 ```
-python WSLGNN heart.py
+python TRIANGLE_heart.py
 ```

 ## Benchmark